expwr/expwr/README.md

 - PostgreSQL

 ### Experience
 I've worked on various projects using React JS and have experience in building responsive, performant, and user-friendly web applications.
-I'm also familiar with various tools and technologies used in web development such as Node JS, MongoDB Compass, Cloudinary, Postman/Insomnia, Formik, AWS (email auth & password reset), Yup, cors, Redux, React-Router-Dom-v6, JWT, Firebase Authentication, Firebase Cloudstore, and Stripe Payment API.
+I'm also familiar with various tools and technologies used in web development such as Node JS, MongoDB Compass, Cloudinary, Postman/Insomnia, Formik, AWS (cognito and some other services), Yup, cors, Redux, React-Router-Dom-v6, JWT, Firebase Authentication, Firebase Cloudstore, and Stripe Payment API.

 I'm constantly looking for ways to improve my skills and stay up-to-date with the latest web technologies.